MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SalesforceReports.md

 ---
-title: Salesforce Reports
+title: Power Query Salesforce Reports connector.
-description: Power Query Salesforce Reports connector reference
+description: Provides basic information, prerequisites, and how to connect to your data using the connector, along with a list of known issues and limitations for the connector.
 author: dougklopfenstein

 ms.service: powerquery